r1mahs/TradingDataAnalysis/README.md

 Then to simulate the environment of a trading firm I converted the csv into a database and uploaded it to MySQL Workbench 8.0.

 From there, the data was analyzed in SQL.

+Three important metrics that I was told are constantly looked at are,
+  1) Average Monthly Volatility - This is important because it gives an understanding of when the market is most volatile, and risk should be accessed conservatively.
+  2) User Average Networth - This is important because it allows you to track which users are trading the most money on your firm, something that should be constantly tracked.
+  3) Average Trades per Month - This is important becaue it is a metric that allows you to see the usage of the Firm m/m.

+From there I wrote SQL queries to find out this information which can be found in the 'SQL_Queiries' section.

+Lastly, I wanted to show off this information using Power BI, which can be found in the 'Power_BI_Visualization' section.